nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 ##### **EDIT_MODE** (`on`)

 Possible values `on` or `off`.
 Enables the icon allowing for editing of treatments in the main view.
+More about edit [here](../discover/#edit-mode-edit).

 <img src="..\img\SetupNS42.png" style="zoom:80%;" />